cswanghao/gbs/README.md

 #### some notes
 1. Run_GBS: Experiments on real-word data (eight real-world datasets).
    Please set 'choice_graph' and 'choice_metric' to use different graph metrices.
+(Default is our proposed method.)
 2. Run_GBS_toy: Experiments on toy data (two-moon dataset)
 3. GBS: Multi-view Clustering Method on GBS